Shizuishan

 Shizuishan, formerly Shizuizi, is a prefecture-level city in the Ningxia Hui Autonomous Region of the People's Republic of China.
 It is the northernmost prefecture in Ningxia and the second most populous, after the regional capital Yinchuan, bordered by Inner Mongolia to all directions except the south.
 Shizuishan sits on the western bank of the Yellow River on the western side of the Ordos Loop.
 It was formerly a center for caravans traveling the northern routes to and from Beijing across the Ordos Desert.

 Name

 Shizuishan was formerly romanized as Shetsuishan and Shihchu Shan.

 It was also formerly known as "Shizuizi", which was romanized Shihtsuitzu and Chetsouidze.

 History

 Shizuishan used to be a center of local trade and eventually became a mining town.
 In 1934, Shizuishan was occupied by the army of warlord Sun Dianying during his attempt to conquer Ningxia from the Ma clique.
 Sun set up a rival provincial government in the town, but he was eventually defeated by Ningxia's official governor Ma Hongkui.
 Shizuishan was consequently returned to Ma's control.

 Administrative divisions

+At the end of 2024, the resident population of the city was 739,400, a decrease of 11,500 compared with the end of the previous year.
+Among them, the urban population is 601,600 and the rural population is 137,800.

-Geography and Climate
+Geography and climate

 Shizuishan is located on the western bank of the Yellow River between latitudes 38° 21′ and 39° 25′ N and longitudes 105° 58′ and 106° 39′ E, spanning 88.8 km from east to west and 119.5 km from south to north.

+Shizuishan experiences a cool arid climate (Köppen BWk) with freezing and very dry winters, alongside very warm to hot and somewhat wetter summers.